Q: How is foster parenting with Miracle Hill different from other organizations?

 Q: How many children can I have in my home?

-A: You may have no more than 5 children under the age of 18 in the home including the children already in your home.
-Ex: If you have 2 children living in your home, then you may have up to 3 foster children placed in your home.
-The only exception to this includes situations in which you are accepting a sibling group into your home that exceeds this number.
+A: Typically, you may have no more than 8 children under the age of 18 in the home including the children already in your home.
+Ex: If you have 4 children living in your home, then you may have up to 4 foster children placed in your home.
+Exceptions are considered in situations in which you are accepting a sibling group into your home that exceeds this number.

 Q: Do I have to meet the birth parents?